-^ Benefits include Fee-for-service payments, RIte Care capitation payments, RIte Share premium payments and RIte Smiles capitation payments made by the State on behalf of an employee.
 Payments are for any member in the same Medicaid case as the employee.
-Employees are assumed to have been employed by the tax credit / tax benefit recipient from the date of the employee's hire through June 30, 2017.
+Employees are assumed to have been employed by the tax credit / tax benefit recipient from the date of the employee's hire through June 30, 2019.
 Therefore, only payments made after the date of hire of the worker are included for both the workers and members in the workers' households.

-\ This information is unavailable.
-All recipients of the Motion Picture Production Tax Credits failed to provide data to the Division of Taxation as required by Rhode Island General Law § 44-31.2-6.1(h).
+^{} This information is unavailable.
+No Motion Picture Production Tax Credit recipients provided data to the Division of Taxation as required by Rhode Island General Laws § 44-31.2-6.1(h).